-Your main races are the pivots around which the training schedule should revolve.
-We show you what a difference good planning makes.
+Your main races are the most important thing to determine what your training should be.
+Training and preparation races all lead to your main event.
+We show you how to plan your season and what a difference good planning makes.

-If you want to achieve something, you have to have a definite aim.
-Even the traditional sportsmen, who take part in 100 races a year on average, have concentrated since the late 1980s on a single seasonal goal – such as the Tour de France.
+If you want to achieve something, you have to have a specific goal.
+Even the hardcore athletes, who take part in 100 races a year on average, have concentrated since the late 1980s on a single seasonal goal – such as the Tour de France.
 And shortly after the Tour comes to an end -they are looking ahead 11 months to the next showdown.

 The preparation for pro cyclists can last from November to the end of July – 8 months!
 The few races leading to the Tour or any goal race are used as intense training and for checking form, not to mention “psychological warfare”.
 That uncompromising will to win, is kept in check until all the cards are on the table at the start of the Tour.
 Long distance triathletes and marathon runners train similarly and build around one or two main events while using mostly shorter competitions for preparation.

-When do I want to be in my best shape?
+When do I want to be in the best shape?

-We don’t have to go to the lengths of the Tour heroes for a successful season, but the method still works: we must define when and where we want to achieve our best form.
+When we start to plan our season, we don’t have to go to the lengths of the Tour heroes to have success, but the method still works: we must define when and where we want to achieve our best form.
 We can then prolong it over a period of 4-6 weeks.
 If the peaks are further apart we can plan a two peaked periodization (a spring and fall peak, with a rest in the summer for example).
 Many successful athletes use the method.

 After the competition

 After the event, the next task is to maintain that hard earned form as long as possible.
 For example by adding one or more B events.
 B events differ from main races in that the preparation occurs within a few days of the event.
 The follow up phase is also short.